 A PFA Defendant should file the appeal of the Final PFA Ruling to the Pennsylvania Superior Court within the 30-day deadline.
-Importantly, the Defendant should file the appeal within the 30-day deadline even when the respondent requests a reconsideration of the Judge’s PFA decision.
+Notably, the Defendant should file the appeal within the 30-day deadline even when the Respondent requests a reconsideration of the Judge’s PFA decision.

 If the PFA appeal is successful, the state appellate court may dismiss the PFA Petition, order a new PFA hearing, or grant other forms of relief.
 I can analyze the records of your PFA hearing to determine if you have grounds for a successful PFA appeal.